Innovative Solution Simplifies Legacy to Network Migrations, Supports New and Emerging Technologies and Helps Clients Stay Ahead of the Curve

 “There is clean and efficient separation of core functions between the hard-coded software modules and the custom functions, which are maintained in the database and initialization files” according to Blanc.
 “The convergence capabilities of ALIS can manage multiple networks, network component vendors and delivery standards on the same platform, ensuring a long-term investment regardless of evolutions in network services.”

 Such functionality is essential as carriers continue to transform their purpose-built communications networks to highly flexible, reconfigurable networking infrastructure based on emerging NFV, SDN, and other standards to deliver more services at lower cost. vALIS addresses the requirement that lawful interception and other security-intensive services must have continual operation regardless of the mix between legacy and forward-oriented network construction.

 “For network virtualization, ALIS is ideal for lawful interception using a secured NFV partition with a separate hypervisor and network interfaces to which vALIS administrative and delivery modules can easily interface,” said Blanc.

 Inherent to vALIS operation is the separation of the Control and User Planes, where vALIS separately manages and coordinates intercepted data flows from multiple network points to best capture network traffic metadata and content.
 Such capability will be especially important for 5G networks, which will call for a highly-distributed network infrastructure with multiple interception points.

-Launched in 1994, Aqsacom is a world leader in the development and deployment of lawful interception and legally mandated data retention systems for communications services worldwide.
-Since its inception, Aqsacom (an ISO 9001 certified company) has been offering comprehensive, scalable solutions for wireless and wireline telecom operators, internet services providers and law enforcement agencies worldwide.
-For more information about Aqsacom, visit http://www.aqsacom.com.
+Launched in 1994, AQSACOM is a world leader in the development and deployment of lawful interception and legally mandated data retention systems for communications services worldwide.
+Since its inception, AQSACOM (an ISO 9001 certified company) has been offering comprehensive, scalable solutions for wireless and wireline telecom operators, internet services providers and law enforcement agencies worldwide.
+For more information about AQSACOM, visit https://www.aqsacom.com.